phoenixframework/phoenix_live_dashboard/guides/metrics_history.md

 # Configuring metrics history

-If you wish to populate metrics with history saved from telemetry or another data source, modify the dashboard config to include a metrics_history key like so:
+If you wish to populate metrics with history saved from telemetry or another data source, modify the dashboard config (in "my_app_web/router.ex") to include a metrics_history key like so:

 ```elixir
 live_dashboard "/dashboard",